-The Fula Jalon livelihood is based primarily on farming and raising livestock.
+The livelihood of the Fulbe is primarily based on farming and shepherding.
 Gathering forest produce, hunting, fishing, and trading are also part of their daily lives.
 Staple crops include millet, rice, and peanuts.
-Cattle, along with sheep and goats, are the primary livestock.
-The cattle are not the usual Fulani humped breed, but a native Fouta Djallon breed called Ndama, which is resistant to the disease-carrying tsetse fly.
+Cattle herds, along with sheep and goats, are the primary livestock.
+The cattle are not the usual Fulani "humped" breed, but a native Fouta Djallon breed that is resistant to the disease-carrying tsetse fly.

 Herding cattle is usually a male activity; however, the women milk and take care of the cattle.
-Women also tend to the small livestock and poultry, cultivate gardens, and carry containers of milk and cheese to the local markets for sell or trade.
+Women also care for the poultry and small livestock, as well as cultivate the gardens.
+Women often carry containers of milk and cheese to sell or trade in local markets.

 Daughters remain with their mothers until they marry.
 However, as soon as a son reaches puberty, he leaves the family compound and lives alone in a nearby compound, usually with some cattle.
-This new compound will become the home of the son and his future wife.
+This new compound becomes the home of the son and his future wife.

 The first marriage of a man is usually arranged by the man's father.
-A bride-service of helping the girl's father with his livestock is performed by the man, who usually marries in his early twenties.
+The man performs a bride-service of helping the girl's father with his livestock.
+Men usually marry in their early twenties.
 Polygyny (the practice of having more than one wife) is practiced, up to the Muslim limit of four wives.
 There is one chief wife, however, who has authority over the other wives.

 Children belong to "age-sets" until they marry.
-An age-set occurs at three or four year intervals, with every child born in those years belonging to that set.
-The children in an age-set go to school together and often work together.
-When the time for marriage arrives, they may even help one another with the bride-service.
-Within each age-set, there is a leader, a deputy, and a judge.
+An age-set is grouped at three or four year intervals, with every child born in those years belonging to that set.
+The children in an age-set go to school together and may participate in community labor or may help someone in their set with bride-service.
+Each age-set has a leader, a deputy, and a judge.

-Although Fula Jalon villages are scattered, each village has a central court and a mosque.
-Houses belonging to the settled Fula Jalon are typically round with mud walls and thatched roofs.
-Each hut has an encircling veranda.
-The nomadic Fula Jalon live in open, beehive-shaped huts without walls or verandas.
+Although Fulbe villages are scattered, each village has a central court and a mosque.
+Houses belonging to the settled Fulbe are typically round with mud walls and thatched roofs.
+Each hut has an encircling verandah.
+The nomadic Fulbe live in open, beehive-shaped huts without walls or verandahs.
 Each hut is surrounded by a cattle corral.
-In each village, a headman handles village affairs and answers to a chief.
+Each village has a headman who handles village affairs and answers to a paramount chief.

-Efforts to evangelize these people have resulted in only a very small number of Fula Jalon believers.
-They are very devoted to their Islamic religion and see it as a fulfillment of their needs.
-To win these people to Christ, further prayer is needed for God to open their hearts and eyes to the Truth.
+Efforts to evangelize these people have had meager results.
+Fulbe are very devoted to their Islamic religion and see it as a fulfillment of their needs.
+To win these people to Christ, there will need to be faithful intercessors who will not stop until the Fulbe are making their own disciples.

-* Ask the Lord of the harvest to send full-time missionaries to share the Gospel with the Fula Jalon of Sierra Leone.
+* Ask the Lord of the harvest to send dedicated full-time missionaries to share the gospel with the Fulbe of Sierra Leone.

-* Pray that God will give the small number of Fula Jalon believers boldness to share Christ with their own people.
+* Pray that God will give the small number of Fulbe believers boldness to start a movement to Christ within their community.

 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Ask the Lord to bring forth a strong Fula Jalon church for the glory of His name!
+* Ask the Lord to bring forth a strong and growing church among the Fulbe for the glory of his name.

 |Link Up Africa|